Stock market today: Wall Street takes a breather after best trading month of the year

 The latest data on economic growth and consumer confidence have also suggested that the Fed will be able to pull of a "soft landing" for the U.S. economy, which involves slowing the economy without throwing it into recession.

-In early trading Friday, Pfizer fell 3.7% after the drugmaker announced that a new, twice-daily oral weight loss drug would not advance to phase 3 studies due to side effects.
-Pfizer said the study met its primary endpoint showing significant reductions in body weight, the company said it would shift its focus to a once-daily formulation of the drug.
+In early trading Friday, Pfizer fell 4.6% after the drugmaker announced that a new, twice-daily oral weight loss drug would not advance to phase 3 studies due to side effects.
+Pfizer said the study met its primary endpoint showing significant reductions in body weight, but that it would shift its focus to a once-daily formulation of the drug.

-Tesla shares fell 2.3% one day after the electric car maker delivered about a dozen of its long-delayed Cybertrucks.
+Tesla shares slipped 2.2% one day after the electric car maker delivered about a dozen of its long-delayed Cybertrucks.

 In Europe at midday, Germany’s DAX and the CAC 40 in Paris each added 0.7% while Britain’s FTSE 100 gained 0.6%.